vienneraphael/flights/README.md

 It's also possible to enter a list of airports codes.

-# Roadmap

 ## tfs Builder

 Build a function that encodes flight search parameters in a google flights url under the `tfs` flag (see `fast-flights` python library for that).

 ## Flights API

-Retrieve flight data from an external API (https://brightdata.com/pricing/serp)
+Retrieve flight data from an external API (<https://brightdata.com/pricing/serp>)
 Note: use the `&curr=EUR` flag at the end of the url to get results in euros.

 ## Logic Engine